-- 10.4.5 Within 30 days of being deemed competent to perform the tasks in Section 10.1 competence.
+- 10.5 The RN must deem the CNA competent to perform the tasks in section 10.1 of these Chapter 13 Rules as evidenced by a competency document as described in Section 10.4 of these Chapter 13 Rules signed, dated and retained for at least one year by the RN determining competence.
 The competency document will be signed, dated and retained permanently by the CNA deemed competent to perform such task.
 The competency document will be produced upon Board request. - 10.6 Continued Competence of the CNA to perform tasks in section 10.1 - 10.6.1 Not less than annually the CNA must demonstrate continued competence under the direct clinical observation of the RN to perform the tasks in section 10.1. -Upon determination of the continued competence and the CNA demonstrating continued competence an updated competency document will be signed, dated and retained for at least one year by the RN determining continued competence.
 The updated competency document will be signed, dated and retained permanently by the CNA demonstrating continued competence.
-The competency document will be provided to the Board upon request. - 10.6.2 Within 30 days of the completion of the updated competency document the CNA will update the expanded scope questions on the HPPP indicating the tasks the CNA has continued competence to perform, along with the name and license number of the RN that deemed continued competence and the date of such completion. - 10.7 Nothing in this Section 10 will be construed to prohibit or impede a facility, agency or employer from establishing policies and procedures for the tasks set forth in Section 10.1, provided these minimum requirements are met.
+The competency document will be provided to the Board upon request. - 10.6.2 Within 3Q days of the completion of the updated competency document the CNA will update the expanded scope questions on the HPPP indicating the tasks the CNA has continued competence to perform, along with the name and license number of the RN that deemed continued competence and the date of such completion. - be i procenet.
+Nothing in this Section 10 will be construed to prohibit or impede a facility, agency or employer 10.7 from establishing policies and procedures for the tasks set forth in Section 10.1, provided these minimum requirements are met.